 Kintamani is 11 kilometers away from the active volcano – get there by minibus (it’s cheap).
-So with accommodation there, you’ll need to leave at 2 in the morning to begin your hike.
+With accommodation there, leave at 2 AM to begin your hike.
 Here are various accommodations from Booking.com for stays around Mount Batur – Kintamani:

 Too many options to pick from?
 I get you.
-These are options.
-But here are some decent accommodations that Booking.com offers at great deals.
-The dates are set for a one-night stay – click through and change it as per your preference:
+Here are some decent accommodations that Booking.com offers at great deals.
+The dates are set for a one-night stay – click through to change it as per your preference:

-For a small budget, also check out HostelWorld.
-Although there aren’t as many options as on Booking.com for budget accommodation, there are a few to consider.
+For smaller budgets, also check out HostelWorld.
+Although there aren’t as many options as on Booking.com for budget accommodation, there are some to consider.
 Here’s one close to Mount Batur available at a reasonable rate, click the button below to check it out!

 Minimum Age Requirements for the Hike

-There is no rule as such for children.
-As long as they’re able to climb, they can join too.
+There’s no rule as such for children.
+As long as they’re able to climb, they can join.
 A child over 8 years of age should be eligible to come along.

-The guides begin to take you up at 3 in the morning, but you won’t be alone.
-Usually, dozens of other tourists along with their guides also climb at the same time.
-It shall be still dark when you begin.
-You will see torch flashes from other groups coming along.
-Since there isn’t a single path to go up as you climb higher, there are many tiny paths you can take.
+The guides begin to take you up at 3 in the morning.
+Dozens of other tourists along with their guides also climb at the same time.
+It’ll still dark when you begin.
+You’ll see torch flashes from other groups coming along.
+Since there isn’t a single path to go up as you climb higher, there are many tiny paths to take.

-But it’s best to follow in the steps of your hired guide as they know the hike better than you.
+But it’s best to follow your hired guide as they know the trail better than you.

 Hopping all the way down

 After the whole scenic view with the sunrise, it was time to finally come down.
 While coming down, the guide wasn’t around anymore.
 We didn’t need guides by then.
-The sun was out and we could make our way down on our own.
+The sun was out and we made our way down.

-I had a thick jacket on when I began up Mount Batur.
-When I was coming down, I was sweating and had my jacket tied around my waist and came all the way down- hoping and back to our chartered car.
+I’d a thick jacket on when I began up Mount Batur.
+I was sweating and had my jacket tied around my waist when coming down.

 And that’s a wrap for this hiking experience.
 I hope you enjoy your sunrise hike up Mount Batur!